-As COVID infections rise, nursing homes still waiting for vaccines
+As COVID Infections Rise, Nursing Homes Are Still Waiting for Vaccines

 But only 25% of nursing home employees are up to date, which is close to last October’s rate.

-In a written statement, the federal Department of Health and Human Services said that it would be identifying long-term-care facilities with low vaccination rates and reaching out to ensure “proven infection prevention and control measures are being implemented to protect seniors.”
+In a written statement, the Department of Health and Human Services said that it would be identifying long-term care facilities with low vaccination rates and reaching out to ensure “proven infection prevention and control measures are being implemented to protect seniors.”

 This year, more nurses and aides will have to obtain shots at drugstores or health centers on their personal time, rather than at work.
-Many nursing homes are running clinics, with their long-term-care pharmacies supplying the vaccine as they did before, but they face extra bureaucratic hassles in billing insurers for the vaccine for both residents and employees.
+Many homes are running clinics, with their long-term care pharmacies supplying the vaccine as they did before, but they face extra bureaucratic hassles in billing insurers for the vaccine for both residents and employees.

 On top of that, homes are rolling out a new vaccine for another dangerous virus — respiratory syncytial virus, or RSV — which will be a third shot for many residents, along with vaccines for COVID and the flu.